 Formal & Informal Resolution Options

 If the complainant chooses not to engage with any resolution process, OIEC must weigh that decision against the university鈥檚 obligation to protect the community.
-In rare cases, OIEC may be obligated to take action regardless of a complainant鈥檚 wishes, to ensure campus safety.
+In rare cases, OIEC may be obligated to act regardless of a complainant鈥檚 wishes, to ensure campus safety.
 However, the complainant is not required to participate in or cooperate with a resolution process.

 There is no time limit for addressing a complaint under university policy.
 Whether the individual participates in a resolution process, documentation is maintained, support and safety measures are discussed, and confidential resources are offered.